gregschmit/django-autorest/README.rst

 PyPI: https://pypi.org/project/django-autorest/

-AutoREST is a reusable Django app for building REST APIs from model definitions.
+AutoREST is a reusable Django app for building REST APIs from model definitions and (optionally) ``admin.py`` definitions.

 **The Problem**: Building APIs for models is boring.